hm-mx/create-hyper-mendix-widget/README.md

 ```

 ## Quick Overview
-After installing `create-hyper-mendix-widget' globally, in your terminal or command line run the following command :
+After installing `create-hyper-mendix-widget` globally, in your terminal or command line run the following command :

 ```sh

 $ create-hyper-mendix-widget

 ```
-`create-hyper-mendix-widget' will ask you some questions about your new hyper widget like your widget's name, description, and type of [implementation](#available-implmentation).
+`create-hyper-mendix-widget` will ask you some questions about your new hyper widget like your widget's name, description, and type of [implementation](#available-implementations).

 ## Available Implementations